-Test the sounder, power pack and circuitry by pressing and holding the centre of the Test/Reset button briefly to confirm that the detector is operating properly.
+Test the sounder, power pack and circuitry by pushing the centre of the Test/Mode button briefly to confirm that the detector is operating properly.
 The sounder will sound as soon as the button is pressed, and the Alarm LED will illuminate red indicating that the sounder is working and the power pack is providing power to the unit.
+You'll notice that the display will switch to temperature mode, this is explained later in the manual, press button again to return to the CO display.
 This test for the sounder, power pack and circuitry should be performed on a weekly basis.
 This should be continued for the lifetime of the product.

 ⚠ WARNING: Prolonged exposure to the sounder in close proximity to your ears may damage your hearing.

 Under normal operating conditions, the power pack will last for the lifetime of the product i.e 7 years.
-The detector will not protect against the risk of carbon monoxide poisoning when the power pack has drained
+The detector will not protect against the risk of carbon monoxide poisoning when the power pack has drained.